KarthikSwasaka/Deep-Learning-Models/README.md

-# deep-learning-models
 data models for different use cases using deep learning neural networks such as artificial neural network (ANN), convolutional neural network (CNN), recurrent neural networks (RNN).
+Demensionality reduction using Auto encoders.